Dr Backhaus Melatonin Sleeping Pills

 To combat sleep disorders, many resort to the use of melatonin to improve sleep.
 Even those who have to turn night into day, ie working at night or suffering jetlag after long-haul flights, often use melatonin as a dietary supplement to find their way back to natural ryhthm faster.
 According to current case law, individual special manufacturers in Germany are allowed to sell melatonin as a dietary supplement with a daily dose of up to 1 mg, while higher doses are also available in the US.
 Particularly exciting: A meta-study by the US elite university MIT has been able to confirm the positive effect of melatonin on sleep in low dosages.⁸ To this end, Prof. Richard Wurtman and other scientists and researchers examined a total of 17 high-quality studies on melatonin.
 The result: particularly small doses of 0.3 mg to 1 mg of melatonin administered orally can help to reduce sleep time, provide better sleep quality and a better morning feeling.
 Higher doses of melatonin, on the other hand, seem to be rather counterproductive, as they may go beyond the body’s natural melatonin production and habituation effects and side effects may occur.
 The background is that the natural production of melatonin starts about 60 minutes before bedtime, rises constantly and drops again about 90-180 minutes before waking up.
 Higher supplementation of the hormone with e.g. 5 mg, therefore, spins up this process so that you wake up sooner and your sleep quality suffers.

 Take-Home-Message # 4: The use of melatonin as a dietary supplement is allowed according to current legislation in the USA and a lot of countries worldwide.
-Limitations in Europe apply to the UK, Germany, Italy and the Scandinavian countries of Denmark, Sweden, Norway and Finland.
+Limitations in Europe apply to France, Germany, Italy and Ireland.
 Melatonin can reduce sleep disorders and reduce the time you fall asleep.

 Does melatonin help with jet lag?